Downers Grove, Illinois: Local

 The Village of Downers Grove operates under a magisterial council-manager form of government.
 The Village Council is the policy-making body that authorizes a professional manager to oversee the daily operations of the village.
 The Village Council is composed of the Mayor and six Commissioners elected at-large.
 In addition to the Municipal Code, which establishes many of the rules and regulations by which the Village operates, the council has also adopted separate council policies on several matters related to municipal activities.

 The Mayor of Downers Grove is Robert T. Barnett.
 The Mayor and Commissioners are elected for four-year terms at odd-year Consolidated General Elections.

 The elections for Mayor and Commissioners are non-partisan; the candidates' party affiliations do not appear on the ballot, and direct party funding is not traditionally practiced.

 State and national

 The majority of the Village of Downers Grove is within the 6th US Congressional District of Illinois.
 Downers Grove resident Sean Casten (Democrat) has represented the district since 2019.
 Portions of southwest Downers Grove are within 11th US Congressional District.
 This district is represented by Bill Foster (Democratic).

 The majority of the Village of Downers Grove is within the Illinois Senate 41st Legislative District, which is represented by John Curran (Republican) as of 2023.
-A portion of northern Downers Grove is within the Illinois Senate 24th Legislative District, which is represented by Suzanne Glowiak (Democratic) as of 2019.
+A portion of northern Downers Grove is within the Illinois Senate 24th Legislative District, which is represented by Suzy Glowiak (Democratic) as of 2019.